 Thornmail - Gives you great armor and the passive blows up those glass cannons but it's not as beneficial to the team as Randuin's and for that reason I prefer Randuin's.

-Sunfire Cape - Increasing your AoE presence is great for Morde, however when compared to Randuin's benefits to a teamfight, Sunfire Cape doesn't come close.
+Sunfire Aegis - Increasing your AoE presence is great for Morde, however when compared to Randuin's benefits to a teamfight, Sunfire Cape doesn't come close.
 Your Creeping Death deals more than double the damage a Sunfire Cape does as well.

 Zhonya's Hourglass - This is a wonderful item.
 The AP and armor boosts are great but the active is amazing on Morde.
 Put it this way, to take down Morde, you're going to have to focus a LOT of damage onto him.
 Now if you activate Zhonya's, they can't do anything to you.
 This leaves your whole team free to attack now that all their spells have been wasted on you.
 This only works if there's another tank on your team.